albertkun/22S-ASIAAM-191A/docs/assignments/week7/group_assignment.md

 1. Fulfillment of the user stories set forth in the memo
 2. Relevant functionality that is specific to empowering community voices
 3. A `readme.md` for the repository that describes the technology used for the project and how others could use it in the future
-4. A short 2-minute presentation
+4. A short 2-3 minute presentation

 ## Presentation (2-3 minutes total)